We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Ease-of use

-Additionally, both platforms provide a comprehensive set of online resources and training videos to help new sellers get to grips with each system.
+Additionally, both platforms provide a comprehensive set of online resources and training videos to help new sellers get to grips with things.

 Now, while it’s relatively straightforward to create an eBay personal account to start selling with, setting up a business account requires quite a lot of form-filling and paperwork.